Pohnpei: German rule and land reform

 During the German administration a fundamental change in land ownership was implemented on Pohnpei and throughout the Carolines.
 Beginning in 1907, the feudal system, in which all land is held in fief, was gradually replaced with the issuance of individual deeds to land.
 The chief's economic advantages were thus reduced, and only force of tradition granted a first harvest tribute to chiefs.

-With land holding, taxes came due and new owners, in lieu of payment, were obliged to work 15 days per year on public projects, such as wharf construction, road building, etc. One such work for taxes engagement sparked the Sokehs Rebellion.
-It began as an insubordination event during road construction on Sokehs Island, then escalated into the murder of 9 persons, the subsequent apprehension and trial of 36 Sokehs rebels, the execution of 15 insurgents, and banishment for others to Babelthuap in the German Palau Islands.
+With land holding, taxes came due and new owners, in lieu of payment, were obliged to work 15 days per year on public projects, such as wharf construction, road building, etc. One such work for taxes engagement sparked the Sokehs rebellion.
+It began as an insubordination event during road construction on Sokehs Island, then escalated into the murder of nine people, the subsequent apprehension and trial of 36 Sokehs rebels, the execution of 15 insurgents, and banishment for others to Babelthuap in the German Palau Islands.

 The German census of 1911–12 shows 3,190 Pohnpeians, 585 Central Carolinians and 279 Melanesians.
 Many of the outer islands were resettled (mainly on Sokehs Island) as a consequence of destructive typhoons in their home islands.

 A special census conducted in late 1947 shows a total population of 5,628, of which 4,451 were Pohnpeians, and 1,177 were natives of other Pacific islands.
 By 1963, the population had grown to nearly 10,000.

 Japanese rule

 With the Treaty of Versailles, Japan as mandatory power assumed control of all German colonial possessions north of the equator, having occupied Pohnpei along with the rest of the Carolines, the Marshalls, the Marianas (except for American-owned Guam) and Kiautschou Bay during World War I. In subsequent years and during World War II the Japanese garrison strength was composed of about 2,000 men of the IJN under Captain Jun Naito and 5,984 IJA men under Lieutenant General Masao Watanabe.
-However, Pohnpei was bypassed by the US Navy during the island-hopping amphibious campaigns of 1943–1945.
+However, Pohnpei was bypassed by the United States Navy during the island-hopping amphibious campaigns of 1943–1945.

 The island was shelled on several occasions, including by the battleships USS Massachusetts, USS Alabama, and USS Iowa, as well as air attacks launched from USS Cowpens.
+Japan surrendered in 1945, and the Pohnpei was turned over to the United States without a battle.
 After the war, Japanese nationals were repatriated to Japan by the US Navy.
+The people on Pohnpei would be in a United Nations trusteeship to determine their own fate.

 United States administration, under United Nations oversight

 The Federated States of Micronesia achieved independence in 1986 after being administered by the United States under UN auspices since 1947 as part of the Trust Territory of the Pacific Islands.
+Pohnpei is an island part of Federated States of Micronesia, which is recognized by the United Nations.
+It has maintained a defense and aid agreement with the United States after becoming independent.